ZythDr/vPeddler/README.md

 # vPeddler - Peddler for Vanilla WoW 1.12

-A relatively sophisticated junk seller addon that focuses on Quality-of-Life features and ease of use.
+A relatively sophisticated junk seller addon that focuses on quality-of-life and user friendliness

 ## Usage